 Appreciation Party: Date: TBD.

 As a way to thank you for your participation join us for snacks and drinks.
-Volunteers of all ages are welcome, however ID is required for the bar.
+Volunteers of all ages are welcome, however, ID is required for the bar.

-Shift Cancellations: If you have an emergency situation and you need to cancel your shift, you must make those changes to your online itinerary before noon on February 1st, 2018.
-If you are unable to attend a shift once the festival is in progress, you must notify your Volunteer Leader immediately.
+Shift Cancellations: If you have an emergency situation and you need to cancel your shift, you must make those changes to your online itinerary before noon on February 1st, 2020.
+If you are unable to attend a shift once the festival is in progress, you must notify your Volunteer Coordinator immediately.
 If you cannot reach them, please email the Volunteer Coordinator at: firstname.lastname@example.org and include your name, shift details, shift time, and the reason for canceling.

 Youth 14 – 17: Volunteers between the ages of 14 to 17 must submit a Volunteer Waiver form with the Parent/Guardian section completed and signed.
-The waiver can be downloaded form the registration form and should be uploaded to the form once completed.
+The waiver can be downloaded from the registration form and should be uploaded to the form once completed.
 The waiver can also be emailed to email@example.com .